 10. Spray your terrarium regularly (but don’t overwater)

-Gift for Nanna #1: Little Red Riding Hood Terrarium
+Gift for Nanna No. 1: Little Red Riding Hood Terrarium

-Gift for Nanna #2: Hansel and Gretel Terrarium
+Gift for Nanna 2: Hansel & Gretel Terrarium

-I’m surprised how easy these terrariums were to make, and how successful they were.
-But, each time we made a new terrarium we improved our processes and decisions.
-Here are a few of our tips.
+I was surprised at how simple and successful these terrariums are to build.
+Each time we created a new one, we improved on our decisions and processes.
+Here are some of our tips.

-- Choose plants that like similar conditions (Originally we planted a fern-like plant that shriveled very quickly in our terrarium when others were happy).
+- Choose plants that thrive in similar conditions.
+(We planted a fern that died very quickly when other plants were happy).

-- Make sure you make your layer of soil deep enough to cover the roots of your plant.
+- Make sure that you cover the roots with soil.